These landscape architecture design elements — too often considered minor — make major contributions to quality of life.

 Whether a mural or artistic design element, well-placed artwork in a public space can accomplish much.
 Beyond quality of life, art has been connected to providing economic benefits to cities incorporating public art works wisely.
 Cities throughout the country have created districts and display areas that are destinations for both inhabitants and visitors, demonstrating a city’s commitment to public investment.

-“When installed in appropriate locations with local and regional contexts, art can reinforce or create cultural identity,” says Sarah.
+“When installed in appropriate locations with local and regional contexts, art can reinforce or create cultural identity,” says Karl.
 “If it’s memorable, public art also helps in branding a space and elevating its status in the minds of visitors.”
 Successful public art is evokes emotion, thought and engagement to improve our existence and humanity.

 Every well-designed public space is the seamless culmination of hundreds of big decisions: from sustainability to programming to lifecycle costs.
 While these are critical elements of a successful project, we can’t forget the power of small things.